(800) 821-3520 - Customer Support

 The two types are internal and external.

-Internal retaining rings are used inside the bore or housing as attachment points for parts of an assembly.
-Their external counterparts fit into grooves on the outside of a shaft to attach parts of an assembly to the shaft.
+Internal retaining rings are used inside the bore or housing as attachment points for assembly parts.
+Their external counterparts fit into grooves on the outside of a shaft to attach assembly parts to the shaft.

 The four main styles include: